The LORD and the Lord: an interactive online study

 Latin: Lord, agrees with N/A

 *If Lord this is a part of one of God's titles.
 God is, Lord: not Jehovah, adown: of the earth in Rev. 1:5; see also Gen. 24:3, Joshua 3:11,13, and Zech.
 6:5.
 Jesus Christ is the ruler, archon, of the kings of all the earth.
 Although lord is often used in the New Testament Greek scriptures to represent the Old Testament Hebrew Jehovah, this is an excellent example of how the Greek word also retains its linguistic meaning.
 The use of lord here is parallel not to Jehovah at all, but to the Hebrew adown.
-This is again more evidence that the original, inspired word of God, must have had a system, or a road map to those uses of Lord that meant Jehovah and those that paralleled the Old Testament adown.
+This is again more evidence that the original, inspired word of God, must have had a system, or a road map to those uses of “lord” that meant Jehovah and those that paralleled the Old Testament adown.
 Again, there is evidence that earlier manuscripts had fewer uses of the nomina sacred, or special lettering, abbreviations, for “Divine Names.”
 Perhaps the earliest manuscripts used only KY with a bar to represent the Old Testament name for God.
+This use of “lord” in the Greek with an article suggests, as it should, that here “lord” is being used not as a proper noun, but as a title, or common noun.

 Revelation 11:8 And their dead bodies shall lie in the street of the great city, which spiritually is called Sodom and Egypt, where also our Lord was crucified.